shashankanand13monu/flutter_test_app/README.md

 ## Branching Phases
 Here are the diffrent phases & what's being done.

-- Phase 0 or master branch
-User Authentication, Login Screen
+- Phase 0 or master branch: User Authentication, Login Screen

-- Phase 1
-Dashboard, Bottom Navigation Bar, SideBar
+- Phase 1: Dashboard, Bottom Navigation Bar, SideBar

 This project is a starting point for a Flutter application.